manuelmayer-dev/Macro-Deck-GHUB-Batteries/README.md

 # G HUB Batteries plugin for Macro Deck 2
-This plugin creates variables of the battery state of your Logitech devices
+This plugin creates variables of the battery state of your wireless Logitech devices

+### Logitech G HUB must be installed for this plugin to work!

 ## Variables
 | Variable | Description | Type |